Soontao/cds-mysql/README.md

   tenant?: {
     deploy?: {
       /**
-       * auto migrate database schema when connect to it, default `true`,  specify `false` to disable the migration on startup/connection pool setup
+       * auto migrate database schema when connect to it
-       */
+       * default value is `true`
-      auto?: boolean;
+       * specify `false` to disable the migration on startup/connection pool setup */ auto?: boolean;
       /**